szilvajuhos/hello-ngi-engine/README.md

 calling charon to check registered samples.
-One point of the organizing step is that after demultiplexing we have a Project -> Sample -> FASTQ file structure and we want to have a Project -> Sample -> Libprep -> Run -> FASTQ hierarchy instead.
+One point of the organizing step is that after demultiplexing we have a Project -> Sample -> FASTQ file structure and we want to have a Project -> Sample -> Libprep -> Run -> FASTQ hierarchy instead - this is done with softlinks in the ARCHIVE directory (INCOMING an irma).
 To find out the libprep/run relationship we have to go to charon.
 The SampleSheet.csv in practice contains this information (Uppsala pipeline lives without charon), but for Stockholm at the beginning charon is updated from LIMS with this information.
 When sequencing ends, TACA starts demultiplexing, and